wnsnrs/ubuntuone-php-client-library/README.md

 ### HowTo ###

-You can find more information on how to install and use this library in the wiki (https://github.com/paglias/ubuntuone-php-client-library/wiki), there are also several examples.
+You can find more information on how to install and use this library in the [wiki](https://github.com/paglias/ubuntuone-php-client-library/wiki), there are also several examples.